 Fort Cody Trading Post

-The back portion of the Fort Cody building (they’re sneaky like that, you have to go through the gift shop first) contains a small but impressive museum devoted to Buffalo Bill Cody.
+The back portion of the Fort Cody building contains a small but impressive museum devoted to Buffalo Bill Cody.
 Its centerpiece is the spectacular Buffalo Bill’s Miniature Wild West Show, featuring over 20,000 figures painstakingly hand carved in wood by Ernie and Virginia Palmquist.
 Many of the figures are animated — there’s a train that runs around the circus tents, and animated bucking broncos, sharpshooters, and more.
 Recorded audio narration tells the story of Buffalo Bill, his traveling Wild West show, and the creation of the miniatures.
-The show runs for about five minutes every 30 minutes, so if you missed something, you can wait around, and shop of course, and it will replay.
+The show runs for about five minutes every 30 minutes.

 If you’re in town on a Thursday in the summer don’t miss out on the live music in the stockade and you won’t want to miss out on all of the other offbeat treasures you’ll find every day of the week.

 With all of that is there any wonder that Fort Cody gets Buffalo Bill’s coveted Buffalo of Approval?